The Internet That Doesn't Suck

 Make sure your proxy status is “DNS only” - The cloud should be grey instead of orange.
 You may receive a warning that proxying is required for performance or security features, ignore these.
 This are more useful for websites than XMPP servers, which need direct connections to determine how to route messages.

-Login to your server.
+You wil need to log in to your droplet.
 Open your terminal, and run:

 The first time you run this command it will say “The authenticity of host ‘your_ip_address’ can’t be established”, and ask if you want to continue connecting.
 Accept the host and continue.